About the City Clerk

 - Administering ceremonial Oaths of Office

 Notary Public service is available as a courtesy to the public on a by-appointment basis.
 Notary availability varies, and no guarantee is made for walk-in service.
-Fees may be charged in accordance with state law.
-Please call 773-7003 for more information.
+Fees will be charged in accordance with state law for notarizations not pertaining to City business.
+Please email firstname.lastname@example.org or call 773-7003 for more information.